 Donna Phillips, MD, Department of Orthopedic Surgery

 Dr. Phillips is the director for professional development in medical education, a clinical professor and the assistant director of the orthopedic surgery residency programs, and the director of resident assessment for the Department of Orthopedic Surgery.
 She develops and implements innovative methods to teach and assess residents.
 Learn more about Dr. Phillips.

 Thomas S. Riles, MD, Department of Surgery

-Dr. Riles is the Frank C. Spencer Professor of Surgery, associate dean for medical education and technology, director of the Office of Continuing Medical Education, and executive director of the New York Simulation Center for the Health Sciences.
+Dr. Riles is the Frank C. Spencer Professor of Surgery, associate dean for medical education and technology, and director of the Office of Continuing Medical Education.
 He is the executive director of the Web Initiative for Surgical Education Modules, or WISE-MD, an online educational program used in surgical clerkships at more than 110 medical and osteopathic schools in the United States.
 Learn more about Dr. Riles.

 Adam H. Skolnick, MD, Department of Medicine